GabrielBorges105/GabrielBorges105/README.md

 ### 👨‍💻 &nbsp;About Me

-Hi, my name is Jean Gabriel, I have been working as a web developer and PHP programmer for 6 years.
-I am currently majoring in Information Systems at Estácio.
-I developed several systems and sites with PHP, Javascript, HTML5 and CSS, I use the best and most used development tools.
-I discovered the world of programming in 2016 and it was love at first sight, since then it has been my favorite profession and hobby.
-I spend my free time studying and learning more and more so that I can become an even better professional.
+Hello, my name is Jean Gabriel, I am a Senior Fullstack Developer, I have 6 years of experience, I have a bachelor's degree in Information Systems.
+I have worked on several projects, from the development of systems, websites, applications, email marketing, banner ads, landing pages and many others.
+I currently work with PHP, Javascript, HTML5, CSS, Laravel, React, React Native, VueJs, NextJs.

 ### 🛠 &nbsp;Tech Stack